wind-energy/NEAT-taxonomy/README.md

 This repository hosts automatic workflow, executed by means of Github actions, and underlying shell and python scripts which:

-- Fetches Google Sheet, containing the taxonomy terms and their defitions, from Google Drive and stores is at `xlsx` and `csv` files
+- [Fetches Google Sheet](https://docs.google.com/spreadsheets/d/1dvfNjJODfhb7vEW0bNmKCz7ae8dXGqOAxEjSita6cls/edit#gid=1404619820), containing the taxonomy terms and their defitions, from Google Drive and stores is at `xlsx` and `csv` files
 - Converts fetched sheet to machine-actionable and FAIR RDF vocabulary using [xls2rdf](https://github.com/sparna-git/xls2rdf)
 - Tests the resulting RDF vocabulary using [qSKOS](https://github.com/cmader/qSKOS/)
 - Commits conversion results and tests logs to this repository
 - and deploy RDF vocabulary to OntoStack to be served to humans and machines

-This workflow is an extension of [excel2rdf](https://github.com/fair-data-collective/excel2rdf-template).

 ## [OntoStack](http://data.windenergy.dtu.dk/ontologies/view/)